TeamHypersomnia/Introspector-generator/README.md

   	}
 ```

+where ```%x``` are the places where the generator will put template arguments, type name and the generated fields respectively,
-Given this field format:
+and given this field format:

 ```cpp
 		f(t.NVP(%x));
 ```

-The program will generate this file to a given path:
+where ```%x``` is the place where the field's name will be pasted, the program will generate this exact file to a given path:

 ```cpp
 #include "augs/image/image.h"